-Grouping In Cricut Design Space is great when you are building a greetings card or scrapbook page.
-Allowing you to build your image in multiple colours and get a feel for how the project will look.
+Grouping In Cricut Design Space is a great resource when you are building a greetings card or scrapbook page.
+Thus allowing you to build your image in multiple colours and get a feel for how the project will look.
 Yet once on the matt it will be sorted into colour ready to cut.

-However when you add your project to your mat, those images will separate in into matts by colour.
+However when you add your project to your mat, those images will uh group and separate in into matts by colour.

 If you want to make changes to a collection of grouped images simply ungroup and make changes, before regrouping.
 This is excellent if you only want part of an image from the library, you simply ungroup and delete anything you don’t need.

 Check My Quick Grouping In Design Space Video Tutorial Below